StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2019-12-17-adam-roberts.md

 There were also improvements in such things as beat detection (e.g., Böck et al.[^3]) and transcription, which will help provide even more useful data.
 As far as generation specifically, I was really excited to see Donahue et al.'s applying transfer learning to fine-tune Music Transformer on their [NES](https://github.com/chrisdonahue/nesmdb) dataset.[^4]
 Finally, I'm always happy to see people building really useful tools for creators like Smith et al.'s [Unmixer](https://unmixer.ongaaccel.jp/).[^5]

-#### You have worked with different generative models (RNNs, Transformers, VAEs etc.).
-What are some differences in the behaviour of these models that you noticed when applying them to music?
+#### You have worked with different generative models (RNNs, Transformers, VAEs, etc.).
+What are some differences in the behavior of these models that you noticed when applying them to music?
 Are there any trade-offs to consider when choosing the architecture?

 Yes, there are a ton of trade-offs!
 Transformers seem to capture long-term structure and expressivity better than RNNs, but they tend to be slower at inference-time, which makes them difficult to use in a real-time setting.